Melissa McCarthy Morphs Into Her ‘Oh So Pretty’ Sean Spicer In Viral SNL Promo

 — billboard (@billboard) May 10, 2017

-According to the Washington Post, Spicer had jut finished up a brief interview with Fox News on the grounds of the White House when he “then disappeared into the shadows, huddling with his staff near a clump of bushes and then behind a tall hedge.”
-The only way back to his office entailed Spicer passing by the swarm of press waiting to hear why President Trump fired the FBI Director.
+According to the Washington Post, Spicer had just finished up a brief interview with Fox News on the grounds of the White House when he “then disappeared into the shadows, huddling with his staff near a clump of bushes and then behind a tall hedge.”
+The only way back to his office entailed Spicer passing by the swarm of press waiting to hear why President Trump fired the FBI director.

-Spicer originally thought a statement via email would suffice, but according to the Washington Post, that was like the pony express compared to offering a statement via mainstream media news.
+Spicer originally thought a statement via email would suffice, but according to the Washington Post, that was like the Pony Express compared to offering a statement via mainstream media news.
 So he hollered out the statement while standing in the doorway of the White House press room, which was heard by anyone within earshot to Spicer.

 Melissa McCarthy as Sean Spicer performs "I Feel Pretty" in an SNL teaser https://t.co/1MS3n7dxxS pic.twitter.com/TWbwb8FZ82